Volunteer

 Drivers operate Hays County Food Bank vans and transport rescued food from communty partners to our warehouse for sorting.
 They may also transport food to distribution sites.

-Drivers must have a valid Texas Driver’s License and have no driving infractrions for the past 3 years.
-(Some offenses are acceptable.)
+Drivers must have a valid Texas Driver’s License and have no driving infractions for the past 3 years.
 Training will be provided.
 No CDL is needed.

 These volunteers go out on food rescue runs and help weigh, sort, and build food orders for distribution.
 They will also help us maintain a clean environment in our warehouse.